U.S. seeks to calm European outrage over alleged spying

 DAR ES SALAAM U.S. President Barack Obama tried on Monday to reassure European allies affronted by reports of U.S. spying by suggesting all the world's intelligence services were involved in finding out the thinking of opponents and allies alike.

-The European Union has demanded the United States explain a report in a German magazine that Washington was spying on the bloc, calling such surveillance shocking if true.
+The European Union has demanded the United States explain a report in a German magazine that Washington was spying on the bloc, saying that, if true, such surveillance was shocking.

-French President Francois Hollande said the alleged action was intolerable and could hinder U.S. relations with Paris and the EU.
+French President Francois Hollande called the alleged action intolerable, saying it could hinder U.S. relations with Paris and the EU.
 "We want this to stop fast," he said.

 Obama, on a visit to Tanzania, promised to supply all the information requested by European allies regarding the spying allegations, which he said Washington was still evaluating.